Adjusting System State with Infrastructure as Code

 - Solve the problem with minimum effort.

-Not surprisingly, the Building Network Automation Solutions online course is heavily focused on these concepts.
+- Building Network Automation Solutions online course is also focused on these concepts.